Create a list-based loop with the For block

 To add a For block, do the following:

-1. From the canvas toolbar, select Add icon (stroke, large) Block.
+1. From the canvas toolbar, click Add icon Block.

 2. Select For.
-If you want to search for the block, enter For in search.
+If you want to search for the block, enter “for” in the search.

 Connect a List block